matrixorigin/matrixone/docs/en/MatrixOne/Overview/matrixone-introduction.md

 * **Simplify Database Management and Maintenance**

-     To solve the problem of high and unpredictable cost of database selection process, management & maintenance due to database overabundance, MatrixOne all-in-one architecture will significantly simplify database management and maintenance, single database can serve multiple data applications.
+     To solve the problem of high and unpredictable costs of database selection process, management & maintenance due to database overabundance, MatrixOne's all-in-one architecture will significantly simplify database management and maintenance, single database can serve multiple data applications.

 * **Reduce Data Fragmentation and Inconsistency**

      Data flow and copy between different databases makes data sync and consistency increasingly difficult.
-The unified incrementally materialized view of MatrixOne makes the downstream can support real-time upstream update, achieve the end-to-end data processing without redundant ETL process.
+The unified and incrementally materialized view of MatrixOne allows the downstream to support real-time upstream update, and achieve the end-to-end data processing without redundant ETL process.

 * **Decoupling Data Architecture From Infrastructure**

-     Currently the architecture design across different infrastructures is complicated, causes new data silos between cloud and edge, cloud and on-premise.MatrixOne is designed with unified architecture to support simplified data management and operations across different type of infrastructures.
+     Currently the architecture design across different infrastructures is complicated, causing new data silos between cloud and edge, cloud and on-premise.
+MatrixOne is designed with a unified architecture to support simplified data management and operations across different types of infrastructures.

 * **Extremely Fast Complex Query Performance**

-     Poor business agility as a result of slow complex queries and redundant intermediate tables in current data warehousing solutions.
+     Poor business agility is a result of slow complex queries and redundant intermediate tables in current data warehousing solutions.
 MatrixOne  supports blazing fast experience even for star and snowflake schema queries, improving business agility by real-time analytics.

 * **An Solid OLTP-like OLAP Experience**